Dorukyum/Bond/README.md

 ### 💻 Developer Utilities
 - `/repository`: Set the default GitHub repository to use for pr and issue linking
 - [Triggered with "##123" (123 being the issue / pr number)]
+- `/rtfm`: Search through an online documentation with a specific query
 - `Fetch Code Snippet`: Fetch and display a code snippet from a GitHub permalink

 ### 😁 Emojis